Budget and Costs

 Transportation Costs While in Madagascar

 If you wish to use MICET vehicles for any other scientific excursions, you may do so.
-Vehicle rental is 120,000 Ariary per day.
+Vehicle rental is $60 per day.
 The researcher must also cover fuel costs.
+Typically around $400 for a trip to Ranomafana, but can vary greatly lower or higher depends on the vehicle, local fuel costs, ext.
+It is best to contact MICET for an estimate of local fuel costs as your departure time approaches.
 The vehicle will leave the MICET office in Antananarivo with a full tank and should also be returned with a full tank of fuel.

 These fees cover repairs, vehicle maintenance, and the driver's expenses (salary and per diem) and should be paid to MICET prior to departure.
 Researchers are also responsible for the driver's accommodation.